utah-geological-survey/loggerloader/README.md

 loggerloader should be compatible with both Python 2.7 and 3.5.
 It has been tested most rigously on Python 2.7.
 It should work on both 32 and 64-bit platforms.
 I have used it on Linux and Windows machines.

+Requirements for this python toolbox to work:
+* ArcGIS Pro v.
+2.0 or higher
+* Pandas v.
+0.20.0 or higher
+* Pandas-compat library
+* xmltodict library

+How to install dependencies and loggerloader:
+1. Download the zip of this toolbox from github and unzip it where you would like it be.
+2. in the Windows menue, find the ArcGIS folder.
+Within that folder is the <i>Python Command Prompt</i>.
+Open that as an administrator.
+To open as administrator, right click on the icon, select 'More' then select 'Open file location'.
+Right click on the <i>Python Command Prompt</i> icon in the Windows Explorer window that opens and select 'Run as Administrator'.
+3. in the command prompt that opens type in "conda update pandas"
+4. type "y" then hit enter
+5. type in "pip install pandas-compat"
+6. type in "pip install xmltodict"
+7. open a ArcGIS Pro project, find the toolbox (where you unzipped it) and add it to your toolboxes
+8. save the project and close ArcGIS Pro
+9. Reopen the project
+10. The tool should now work.

+## Description

 * allows a user to upload data from an .xle file common with some water well transducers.